Remod-org/PowerWalk/README.md

   -- `/pwalk XX` -- Spawn ladders and walking platform for powerline XX, starting with the closest point in that line and extending up in one direction

+  -- `/pwalk` -- Spawn ladders and walking platform for the closest powerline, starting with the closest point in that line

 ## Permissions

   -- `powerwalk.use` -- Allows use of the /pwalk command

+  -- `powerwalk.tp` -- Allows use of the /pwalk tp command

 ## Configuration